Castle Bromwich Assembly: Vickers-Armstrongs: 1940–1945

 Subsequently receiving an order for 200 production aircraft, the first CBAF Lancaster was flown on 22 October 1943 by Alex Henshaw.
 Given the airframe number HK535 and fitted with Merlin 22 engines, it was issued to No. 463 Squadron Royal Australian Air Force.
 It was lost on a raid over Lille, France, during the night of 10/11 May 1944.
 Production of Lancasters reached a peak of 25 in December 1944, a record for the quantity produced anywhere.

+The film Jane Brown Changes Her Job (1941) was made in the factory, and scenes for the 1943 film Millions Like Us were shot there, with employees serving as extras.

-Some original war time features can still be seen such today, such as the faded remains of green camouflage paint.
-This can still be seen on the top of some older production buildings such as F Block that is now used as trim and final assembly for the Jaguar XJ.
+Some original wartime features can still be seen such today, such as the faded remains of green camouflage paint.
+This can still be seen on the top of some older production buildings, such as F Block, that is now used as trim and final assembly for the Jaguar XJ.
 Close inspection will also reveal that all the cast-iron hoppers of the factory's rainware have a winged-roundel motif cast into them.
 At the Jubilee celebrations in 1997, a plaque was unveiled by Alex Henshaw just inside the old wartime main gates to the factory site.
-At the moment of the unveiling, ex-Red Arrows founder Ray Hanna made a single pass over the ceremony in Spitfire MkIX, MH434.
-This machine was not only built at the CBAF, but was test-flown by Henshaw himself.
-The a/c had been specially named for the occasion by Henshaw at Elmdon Airfield (Now known as Birmingham International.).
-After the unveiling, both Henshaw and Hanna attended a celebratory luncheon with many local dignitaries as well as many former CBAF employees.
+At the moment of unveiling, ex-Red Arrows founder Ray Hanna made a single pass over the ceremony in a Spitfire MkIX, MH434.
+This aircraft was not only built at the CBAF, but was test-flown by Henshaw himself.
+The aircraft had been specially named for the occasion by Henshaw at Elmdon Airfield (now called Birmingham International Airport).
+After the unveiling, both Henshaw and Hanna attended a celebratory luncheon with many local dignitaries and many former CBAF employees.
 The whole event was supported and funded by Jaguar Cars Ltd.

 1945–1977

-The first post war owners were Fisher and Ludlow, themselves having been bombed out of their inner city factory.
-Fisher and Ludlow (later Pressed Steel Fisher) were a car body pressings sub-contractor for most of the (now mainly defunct) British Motor Corporation and later British Leyland marques, the last being Jaguar, who took over outright control of the factory in 1977, seven years before being floated off from British Leyland.
+The first postwar owners were Fisher and Ludlow, having themselves been bombed out of their inner-city factory.
+Fisher and Ludlow (later Pressed Steel Fisher) were a car body pressings sub-contractor for most of the (now mainly defunct) British Motor Corporation and later British Leyland marques, the last of these being Jaguar, which took outright control of the factory in 1977, seven years before being floated off from British Leyland.